aotta/PiRTO/README.md

 # PiRTO
 RTO-Cart porting to Raspberry PI Pico board, with on-screen menu for selecting files.

+WARNING!
+PiRTO was tested on Intellivision PAL consoles, it seems it doesn't still work on NTSC one! i'm working on it and i'll update software asap i'll fix the issue

 Assembly notes:
 Use only 74lvc245 IC, not LVC ones are not 3,3 tolerant and may damage your Pico.